 This introductory course offers an overview of the Canadian business organization and environment, presenting up-todate issues that shape today's business world.
 Topics representing accounting, economics, finance, marketing, production, human resources, managerial concepts, and organizational structures provide a foundation for further business studies.
 MGMT2101 Government-Business Relations in Canada Cross-listed with POLS2116 Credits: 3 Prerequisites: 6 credits of 1000-level Political Science or permission of instructor.
 Exclusions: Unavailable to students with credit for BUSS272 or POLS263.
 Offers a general overview of the close relationship between governments and businesses in this country.
 Probes the power relations at work, the many points of common interest and the reasons for friction between government and business.
 Includes discussion of the methods by which these complex relationships are managed.
 The course is of equal interest to Business Administration and Political Science students.
 MGMT2604 Organizational Behaviour I Credits: 3 Exclusions: Unavailable to students with credit for BUSS261 or BUSS260.
 An introduction to organizational behaviour that will present the multi-faceted, multi-discipline foundations of the subject.
 Students will explore the major concepts including individual values, personality, perception, learning, workplace emotions and attitudes, motivation, as well as team dynamics, communicating in organizations, conflict and negotiation and leadership, organizational structure and design, organizational culture, and organizational change.
-MGMT2605 Human Resource Management Credits: 3 Exclusions: Unavailable to students with credit for BUSS363.
-Deals with the traditional human resource (HR) functions: recruitment and selection, training and development, career management, compensation and performance management.
-Current HR issues such as innovative workplace practices, occupational health and safety, workplace education and changing HR functions will also be considered.
-MGMT3601 Administrative Problem Solving Credits: 3 Prerequisites: MGMT2604.
+MGMT3605 Organizational Behaviour II Credits: 3 Prerequisites: MGMT2604.